Advanced taint analysis guide

 Implementation in OpenRewrite

-OpenRewrite provides a sophisticated field-sensitive taint analysis.
+OpenRewrite provides a sophisticated field-sensitive taint analysis that you can use:

 public class TaintAnalysis extends ForwardDataFlowAnalysis<TaintedValue, TaintFlows> {